Kodotautas/Data_science/README.md

 5 - Testing text >> image Stable Diffusion model capabilities (prompt and image generation, enlarge images).

-6 - Chatbot with PyTorch framework to answer questions about the cybersecurity industry.
+6 - Chatbot with PyTorch framework to answer questions about the cybersecurity / IT security industry.